Jini Reddy

 Non-fiction writer

 She has spoken widely at festivals and events, including at the Hay Festival, where she delivered the inaugural Jan Morris Lecture.
-She has been a contributor to podcasts and radio programmes, among them The Verb for Radio 3 and The Compass for the BBC World Service, and has been a judge on the Stanford Dolman Award for Travel Book of the Year.
-Jini leads creative non-fiction and travel writing workshops, delivers guest lectures at universities, coaches aspiring authors and especially enjoys working with people from underrepresented backgrounds.
+She has been a contributor to podcasts and radio programmes, among them The Verb for Radio 3 and The Compass for the BBC World Service, and a judge on the Gordon Bowker Volcano Prize and the Stanford Dolman Award for Travel Book of the Year.
+Jini leads creative non-fiction writing workshops, delivers guest lectures at universities, coaches aspiring writers and especially enjoys working with people from underrepresented backgrounds.

-As a journalist and travel writer, her byline has appeared in The Guardian, the i-paper, Independent, The Times, Sunday Times Style, The Daily and Sunday Telegraph, Financial Times, TIME magazine, National Geographic Traveller, Geographical, Resurgence and the Ecologist and many other publications, both print and online.
+As a features and travel writer, her byline has appeared in The Guardian, the i-paper, The Independent, The Times, Sunday Times Style, The Daily and Sunday Telegraph, Financial Times, TIME magazine, National Geographic Traveller and many other publications, both print and digital.
 In 2019 she was named a National Geographic Women of Impact.
-She began her career in book publishing, working for Penguin Books and Pan Macmillan.
+She began her career in book publishing, working for Penguin Books and Pan Macmillan and has taught English in Tbilisi, Georgia.